brorarangers/brorarangers.github.io/_posts/2015-10-22-arbroath-home-preview-pt4.md

           <iframe width="560" height="315" src="https://www.youtube.com/embed/hu6Z1yhstIo" frameborder="0" allowfullscreen></iframe>
         </div>

-Whilst the video also does a great job of capturing the noise, passion and bagpipes of the Brora support, it just can't do justice to spirit in which the game was played.
+Whilst the video also does a great job of capturing the noise, passion and bagpipes of the Brora support, it just can't do justice to the spirit in which the game was played.
 The spirit of a truly great Scottish Cup tie.

 The video doesn't show the welcome that the Cattachs received in Dumfries, it doesn't capture the genuine pleasure the Doonhamers showed in seeing a travelling support which they told us outnumbered most of their Championship opponents that season.
 It can't show the atmosphere of being part of a huge Scottish Cup game.